-Blow to US as UN General Assembly Refuses to condemn Hamas
+Blow to US as UN General Assembly Refuses to Condemn Hamas

-Alwaght-The United Nations General Assembly has rejected a United States-sponsored resolution seeking to condemn the Palestinian Islamic Resistance movement, Hamas.
+Alwaght- The United Nations General Assembly has rejected a US-sponsored resolution seeking to condemn the Palestinian Islamic Resistance movement, Hamas.

 The resolution, which was backed strongly by the Israeli regime, needed a two-thirds majority to pass on Thursday following an earlier vote in the assembly.